 Whether you call it Thai, fried, or rolled, this new style of ice cream is fresher and just plain better.
 That is why its popularity is taking off.
 As a result, the number of new rolled ice cream shops around the world are also exploding.
 Rolled ice cream is perfect for store fronts, food trucks, catering businesses, and any special event.
 For businesses looking to sell ice cream rolls the most important pieces of equipment you will purchase are your pans, yet little to no information is available for the first time buyer.
 Even for those with experience in the business there is much to consider when looking for new machines.
 This site is dedicated to providing information on all of the critical aspects to consider when purchasing your pans.
 We've also provided a page specifically covering some of the common problems we've encountered in repairing the really cheap pans purchased from overseas and how to fix them when possible.

 UPDATE (August 15, 2018): Since we first launched this site, Custom Circuit Solutions LLC was bombarded with people asking us to manufacture a more reliable rolled ice cream machine.
-After more than a year of development, we have spun off a new business entity (Arctic Griddle LLC) to sell a line of high reliability rolled ice cream machines known as the Arctic Griddle.
-Our units are designed and manufactured in the USA.
-For more information about about the best machines available today, please click here.
+After more than a year of development, we have spun off a new business entity (Arctic Griddle LLC) to sell a line of American made high reliability ice cream roll machines known as the Arctic Griddle.
+Our units are designed, manufactured, and supported in the USA.
+For more information about the best machines available today, please click here.
 But, for those just looking for basic information and/or help with their existing machines we are continuing to maintain and update this website with the most relevant information possible.
 You can continue to contact either Custom Circuit Solutions or Arctic Griddle and we will gladly help support you with other manufacturer's machines.

-But first, the following are some of the top issues to consider before purchasing your new rolled ice cream machine:
+But first, the following are some of the top issues to consider before purchasing your new ice cream roll machine:

 We have listed reliability as the #1 consideration because your pans are your most important pieces of equipment.
 If your pan goes down so may your entire business until a replacement can be delivered.
 Since most units will ship from China, this may take 4-8 weeks.
 The bad news here is that the reliability of all units currently on the market (coming from China) is poor at best.
 That is how we (Custom Circuit Solutions LLC) became involved in the rolled ice cream business.
 We were brought in to repair and replace the electronics for a local fried ice cream business who's machines had all failed in one manner or other in less than a year.